greenfieldhq/OLD-greenfieldhq.github.io/_posts/2016-03-21-sec-filing-parser-floki.md

 ---
 {% include JB/setup %}

-This blog post covers one thing, primarily.
-Namely, how to parse [SEC filings](https://github.com/vikram7/sec_latest_filings_rss_feed_parser) with the [Floki](https://github.com/philss/floki) HTML parser.
+This blog post covers how to parse [SEC filings](https://github.com/vikram7/sec_latest_filings_rss_feed_parser) with the [Floki](https://github.com/philss/floki) HTML parser.

 ## The Problem

+At Greenfield, we've become more interested in FinTech after modernizing a large Financial Services client's web application.
+We've also been experimenting with [Elixir](http://elixir-lang.org/), which, we think, would make a great technological fit in FinTech given its speed and scalability.

+Recently, we wanted to take a look at how Elixir could be used for parsing data.
+We investigated the [website](https://www.sec.gov) of the Securities and Exchange Commission or SEC, which is an agency of the US Government that handles and enforces various securities related laws.
+One duty of companies that are registered with the SEC is that they must provide regular public filings.
-The [SEC website](https://www.sec.gov/) hosts a phenomenal amount of material.
+Their website hosts a phenomenal amount of material.

 In particular, for those who are interested in public markets and the filings of companies they might invest in, it houses years of such filings.
-Unfortunately, while much of this data is difficult to handle, they do host a convenient RSS Feed for companies that have filed recently located [here](https://www.sec.gov/cgi-bin/browse-edgar?action=getcurrent&type=&company=&dateb=&owner=include&start=0&count=40&output=atom).
+Unfortunately, much of this data is difficult to handle for a number of reasons, but primarily because of a lack of standardization across filings.
+However, they do host a convenient RSS Feed for the latest filings located [here](https://www.sec.gov/cgi-bin/browse-edgar?action=getcurrent&type=&company=&dateb=&owner=include&start=0&count=40&output=atom).
 The RSS Feed looks something like this:

 ```xml